liferay/liferay-docs/discover/portal/articles/02-web-experience-management/04-staging-content-for-publication/01-enabling-staging.markdown

 already been prepared for you on the remote Liferay server, you can log in to the remote Liferay server and create a new blank site.
 After the site has been created, note the site ID so you can enter it into the Remote Site ID field on your local Liferay server.
-You can find any site's ID by selecting *Actions &rarr; Edit* next to the site's name on the Sites page of the Control Panel.
+You can find any site's ID by selecting the site's name on the Sites page of the Control Panel.
 Finally, it's best to check the *Use a Secure Network Connection* field to use HTTPS for the publication of pages from your local (staging) Liferay server to your remote (live) Liferay server.

 +$$$